YottaDB/YDBDoc/ProgGuide/commands.rst

 * The scope of the ELSE is the remainder of the line.
 The scope of an ELSE can be extended with DO (or XECUTE) commands.
 * Because the ELSE has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.

-Because the scopes of both the IF and the ELSE commands extend to the rest of the YottaDB/GT.M line, placing an ELSE on the same line as the corresponding IF cannot achieve the desired result (unless the intent of the ELSE is to test the result of a command using a timeout).
+Because the scopes of both the IF and the ELSE commands extend to the rest of the YottaDB line, placing an ELSE on the same line as the corresponding IF cannot achieve the desired result (unless the intent of the ELSE is to test the result of a command using a timeout).
 If an ELSE were placed on the same line as its corresponding IF, then the expression tested by the IF would be either TRUE or FALSE.
 If that condition is TRUE, the code following the ELSE would not execute; if that condition is FALSE, the ELSE would not be in the execution path.

 ELSE is analogous to IF '$TEST, except the latter statement switches $TEST to its complement and ELSE never alters $TEST.

 .. note::
    Use ELSE with care.
-Because YottaDB/GT.M stacks $TEST only at the execution of an extrinsic or an argumentless DO command, any XECUTE or DO with an argument has the potential side effect of altering $TEST.
-For information about $TEST, refer to “$Test”.
+Because YottaDB stacks $TEST only at the execution of an extrinsic or an argumentless DO command, any XECUTE or DO with an argument has the potential side effect of altering $TEST.
+For information about $TEST, refer to `“$Test” <https://docs.yottadb.com/ProgrammersGuide/isv.html#test>`_.

 +++++++++++++++++
 Examples of ELSE